ImmigrationTimes.org

 USCIS Service Center Consolidation

-As of , USCIS publishes I-539 processing times at 2 reporting levels (National Benefits Center and Service Center Operations), down from 6 in 2024 — when reporting included individual service centers (e.g., California and Nebraska) that now roll up to the divisional level.
+As of , USCIS publishes I-539 processing times at 2 reporting levels (National Benefits Center and Service Center Operations), down from 6 as recently as July 2025 — when reporting included individual service centers (e.g., California and Nebraska) that now roll up to the divisional level.
 Source: USCIS published processing times.

 2